askmeegs/build-a-platform-with-krm/4-platform-admin/partF-policy-check-ci.md

 git checkout -b nginx
 ```

-### **7. Copy the `test-workload.yaml` Service we used earlier in this demo into the `cymbalbank-app-config` repo, under the `base/` manifests.**
+### **7. Copy the `test-workload.yaml` Deployment we used earlier in this demo into the `cymbalbank-app-config` repo, under the `base/` manifests.**

-Given that we committed a policy to `cymbalbank-policy` stating that only up to 2 containers are allowed per Pod, we expect the pipeline to fail, with the same Policy Controller error we saw when trying to `kubectl apply -f` this same Deployment.
+Given that we committed a policy to `cymbalbank-policy` stating that only up to 3 containers are allowed per Pod, we expect the pipeline to fail, with the same Policy Controller error we saw when trying to `kubectl apply -f` this same Deployment.
 Also update the base `kustomization.yaml` to bring the nginx Deployment into the baseline manifests it knows about.

 ```
 cp ../constraint-limit-containers/test-workload.yaml ./base/